pinobatch/numism/docs/gb_emu_testing.md

 Because NO$GMB and most others behave like a Game Boy, stage 1 does not test `halt`.
 Because KiGB and Goomba differ, stage 2 tests it so that later tests relying on more precise timing can use `di halt`.

-VBA is a clown show: with IME off, it can _call the handler anyway._
+VBA is a clown show: with IME off, it can _call the handler anyway,_ and this causes it to enter a reset loop as the interrupt handler lands on a `nop` slide into the test's loader.
+Thus if `di halt` is used, the handler must be initialized and prepared to run in case VBA is in use.
+I got _Libbet_ to boot in VBA by adding `reti` at the STAT handler.

 Instruction timing
 ------------------